A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

 \begin{remark} Bhatt--Lurie further define the global motivic filtration on $\THH(R)$ for all animated commutative rings $R$, by left Kan extension from the case when $R$ is a polynomial $\mathbb{Z}$-algebra.
 Since polynomial $\mathbb{Z}$-algebras satisfy the conditions of \Cref{IntroBLcomparison}, one may use $\fil^\star_{\ev}$ and left Kan extension to recover $\fil_{\mot}^{\star} \THH(R)$ for any animated commutative ring $R$.
 By $p$-completion, one may then recover $\fil_{\BMS}^{\star} \cpl{\THH(R)}_p$ for any $p$-complete $p$-quasisyntomic $R$; this can be also recovered directly from a $p$-complete variant of the even filtration, as will be discussed further below. \end{remark}

 In light of the above theorem and remark, it is fair to say that the even filtration provides an alternate construction of the motivic filtration on the $\THH$ of animated commutative rings.
 Notably, the construction is inherently global, and avoids mention of perfectoid rings and the quasisyntomic site.

 Even more notably, the even filtration is defined on \emph{any} $\E_\infty$-ring, not only $\E_\infty$-rings that arise as the $\THH$ of discrete commutative rings.
-For example, we may take the even filtration of the sphere spectrum: it turns out that the result is the d\'ecalage of the Adams--Novikov filtration, which features heavily in Morel--Voevodsky's theory of $\mathbb{C}$-motivic stable homotopy theory \cite{MorelVoevodsky}.
+For example, we may take the even filtration of the sphere spectrum $\S$: it turns out that the result is the d\'ecalage of the Adams--Novikov filtration.
 More generally, we have the following result:

 \begin{theorem} For any $\E_\infty$-ring $A$,

 where the limit is taken in the category of filtered $\E_\infty$-rings. \end{theorem}